Muennighoff/vilio/SCORE_REPRO.md

 ## Additional thoughts

-I think the pipeline is quite complicated and those long inference runs are not very useful for production.
-Yet, just by e.g. running only one instead of three (or five for E) seeds per model, you can cut the inference time down by **80%** and not loose more than **absolute 1-3%** on the roc-auc metric.
+Just by e.g. running only one instead of three (or five for E) seeds per model, you can cut the inference time down by **80%** and not loose more than **absolute 1-3%** on the roc-auc metric.
 Similarly using less models significantly speeds up things.
-E.g. only running the V & X part in the inference notebook should already produce roc-auc scores in the 85-90 range on all sets.
-In case you want to try that, here is a rough ranking of the best models: **1.EL  2.ES  3.U/O/V  4.D  5.X** There is also much room for optimization in the code (e.g. cp statements; reloading tsv feats every time; pre-sorting tsv files by train, dev, test), with which I am sure we can get inference down to **~30min** and performance dropping less than **absolute 3%** (and I'll be working on this!).
+In case you want to try that, here is a rough ranking of the best models: **1.EL  2.ES  3.U/O/V** There is also room for optimization in the code (e.g. cp statements; reloading tsv feats every time; pre-sorting tsv files by train, dev, test), with which I am sure we can get inference down to **~10min** and performance dropping less than **absolute 3%** (and I'll be working on this!).
 I'd love to help on any project trying to decomplexify things & making it production optimized!
 Also I'd love to hear any critic of the repo. <br>
 Sending lots of love your way!🥶

 ## Additional Models not used
+These models are not used in my original submission, but since I have implemented them here's how to use them :)

 - **D-Model:**
 Download the pre-trained model [here](https://drive.google.com/file/d/151vQVATAlFM6rs5qjONMnIJBGfL8ea-B/view?usp=sharing) and place the file pytorch_model_11.bin under `vilio/data/pytorch_model_11.bin`